 Tens of thousands of South Australian households and small businesses will receive substantial cuts to their electricity bills from July 1 this year.

-Today’s decision by the Australian Energy Regulator (AER) to cut the Default Market Offer for electricity by 5.6% or 7.3% for households, and 8.9% for small business has been welcomed by the Marshall Government.
+Today’s decision by the Australian Energy Regulator (AER) to cut the Default Market Offer for electricity by 5.6% or 7.3% for households, and 8.9% for small business has been welcomed by the South Australian Government.

 The default market offer sets the maximum price a retailer can charge the approximately 75,000 small electricity customers on standing offers.

 Whilst the reduction of $109–176 for households on this offer is welcome, even lower priced offers are now also available via market price offers.

 The AER’s decision shows that our strong plan for energy is working to deliver lower prices.